LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Debugging.md

 ### Debugging end-to-end interactions

-**To display the log for a conversation that occurred in a demo or production environment**
+**To display the log for a conversation that occurred in a supported channel**

 1. In the channel (Facebook Messenger, Apple iMessage, etc.), enter "display userid."